kotsaris/codesennin/_drafts/2023-09-24-the-medicine-of-talking-about-ideas.md

 categories: [tech, startup]
 ---

-#
+# One discussion about an idea a day, makes the psychologist go away.
+_I started writing this back in January 2023.
+For whatever reason, I didn't publish it back then._

-Let me talk to you about the importance of ideas.
+Let me talk to you about the importance of ideas, to me anyways.

 At a friend's house yesterday, a very educated person, chatting about ideas.
 It's deeply fulfilling to be in a place where people meet ad-hoc to have a coffee and speak about philosophy, technology, religion and other topics that personally find to be almost food for the soul.